Here... when it means the most.

 MBC lifts up the needs of the Church family.

-If you have a prayer request for yourself or a family member contact our prayer team by filling out our confidential Prayer Request Form.
+If you have a prayer request for yourself or a family member contact our prayer team by submitting your Prayer Request.
 Your privacy is important to us, so there is an option to keep your request anonymous.

 The COVID-19 pandemic has disrupted our lives in many different ways, including the requirement of online church services, sheltering at home, school suspensions, and cancelled travel plans.
 But for many, it has also resulted in tremendous financial distress brought about by lost jobs or other hardships.

 At Millington Baptist Church, we want you to know that we hear you, we pray for you and we are ready to offer assistance.
 The Benevolence and Encouragement funds are available to assist members and regular attenders of Millington Baptist Church who are in situations of financial crisis.
 These may typically be a result of a job loss, excessive financial debts, or from major medical expenses not covered by insurance.
 The fund is administered by a support committee under the direction of the Board of Elders.
 Please speak to one of the pastors or Elder Board members and fill out the Request Form to arrange for a possible confidential consultation with members of the committee.

 MBC is participating in a new initiative from our partner organization, Feeding Hands.
 The goal of Neighbor Connect is to spark a “viral” program of neighbor connection that encourages folks to safely connect with their immediate neighbors and “work from home” to feed and care for their neighborhood and community.

 Are you in need?
 We are here to help.

 - The first step is to contact Jim Romaine, MBC’s Feeding Hands representative, to find out if there’s a Neighborhood Captain in your area.

 - If there is a Neighborhood Captain in your area, Jim will connect you with that person so you can obtain needed supplies safely and expediently.